MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpowersettingsgetenabledmediaspecificwakeupevents.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Retrieves flags that specify the enabled media-specific wake-up events that a network adapter supports.
+Retrieves flags that specify which media-specific wake-up events that a network adapter supports are currently enabled.

 Syntax
 ------